yandex-cloud/docs/en/storage/s3/api-ref/acl/bucketget.md

 ### Data schema {#response-scheme}

-For a description of the structure returned, see [ACL XML schema](xml-config.md).
+The structure of the returned data is described in the section [ACL XML schema](xml-config.md).

 ### Response codes {#response-codes}